kontent-ai/delivery-sdk-js/UPGRADE.md

 ## Upgrading from `10.x.y` to `11.0.0`

 - Output & bundle files were moved to `dist` folder.
 For example, minified UMD bundle is available in `dist/bundles/kontent-delivery.umd.min.js`.
+- Rxjs (`Obsevable`) was removed in favor of `Promise`. `toObservable` method on queries was therefore removed and the only available option now is the `toPromise`.
+If you still need to use observables, you may use `from` operator from rxjs (https://www.learnrxjs.io/learn-rxjs/operators/creation/from)
+- Makes `SortOrder` a type instead of enum.
+This means that rather then using `SortOrder.Desc` you only need to use `desc`.

 ## Upgrading from `5.x.y` to `6.0.0`